siberoloji/siberoloji.github.io/content/en/docs/kalibook/Chapter 1-Kali Tools/720-2025-02-23-cifs-utils-on-kali-linux.md

 ---
 Kali Linux, a renowned distribution in the world of penetration testing and security research, comes pre-packaged with a wealth of tools and utilities for advanced network and system exploration.
 One such utility is **cifs-utils**, a set of tools that facilitates mounting and managing **CIFS** (Common Internet File System) file systems.
 CIFS, an enhanced version of the SMB (Server Message Block) protocol, is widely used for sharing files, printers, and other network resources across computers running Windows or Unix-like systems.

-This blog post will dive deep into the world of **cifs-utils** on Kali Linux, exploring its installation, configuration, key tools, and practical applications.
+This article will dive deep into the world of **cifs-utils** on Kali Linux, exploring its installation, configuration, key tools, and practical applications.
 We’ll also highlight the role CIFS plays in penetration testing, system administration, and cybersecurity investigations.

 ### **What is CIFS?**